-You wont want to go back to work, but waiting will only prolongs the post-travel blues.
+You won’t want to go back to work, but waiting will only prolong the post travel blues.

 Get a job as soon as possible, find a house and buy a car.
 If you do these things sooner rather than later, you can start enjoying your life at home faster, and start saving for your next adventure.

-I have taken 2-year trips around the world and on both occasions, I came home with $0.
-It goes without saying that having money on your return certainly relieves the feeling of distress.
+I have taken 2-year long trips around the world and on both occasions, I came home with $0.
+It goes without saying that having money on your return certainly relieves the feeling of stress.